This option is designed to provide up-to-date theoretical principles and practical experiences in exercise physiology and biomechanics.

 1. Required Coursework (12 units):

 KIN 541 Applied Biomechanics ((3)

 Prerequisites: KIN 300 or equivalent.

 KIN 551 Advanced Exercise Physiology (3)

-KIN 696 Research Methods and Statistic Analysis (3)
+KIN 696 Research Methods and Statistical Analysis (3)

-a.
-Comprehensive exam students also complete 6 units of electives from within or outside of the department offerings selected from appropriate area(s)of interest in consultation with advisor.
+A. Pass written and oral portions of Comprehensive Exam and complete 6 units of electives from within or outside of the department offerings selected from appropriate areasof interest in consultation with advisor.

 Each Kinesiology graduate option has a requirement of foundational course work.
 The foundational course work requirements specific to the Option in Exercise Science are as follows:

 For answers to Frequently Asked Questions regarding applications, admissions, and career information, click here.

 For answers to specific questions regarding the Option in Exercise Science, please contact Dr. Joshua A. Cotter.